DEFRA/waste-carriers-acceptance-tests/README.md

 In other environments, this can be done via the RESET_AND_SEED job in Jenkins.

 While not needed for every test run, tests can sometimes fail due to clashing data in the environment.
 Data is automatically seeded from CBDU100 upwards (locally) and CBDU200 upwards (in all environments).
 However, if registration CBDU99 has been created by running tests, a second instance of CBDU100 will be created in the following test.
 This causes some tests to fail.

+## Test suite features

+This test suite uses several features added by our developers to make testing much easier.

+### Helper methods

+In [features/support](/features/support), there are several helper methods which are used to prevent code being repeated between steps.
+They can be called from any test regardless of which file they're in.

+Use these wherever more than 2-3 lines of code are repeated, and give them a name which concisely describes what it does.
+Rubocop will flag if a method is too long or complex, so a large helper function may itself need to be split into smaller helper functions.

+By keeping these methods short and descriptive, this makes code easier to read and maintain.

+### Last email

+In all non-production environments, each app (front office and back office) has an address ending `/email/last-email` where the last email sent from the app can be extracted in JSON format.
+The address is stored in the config file for each environment.
+This allows you to write tests which rely on an email being received or clicked.

+The email may be sent from one of two servers at random, meaning that one of two emails will be shown on accessing the page.
+So the [last_email_page](/features/page_objects/journey/last_email_page.rb) contains a method to reload the page 10 times until the email with the required text is found.

+The "last email" functionality is toggled on and off by an environment variable in each test environment.

+### Get URL for a registration

+To speed tests up, they do not always involve the steps to navigate to each page.
+Some registration URLs contain a token rather than the registration number.

+To access these tokens in non-production environments, there is an `api` function which retrieves these tokens for a registration or renewal.
+The token is called in [fetch_registration_data_helpers.rb](/features/support/fetch_registration_data_helpers.rb) and used in [visit_url_helpers.rb](/features/support/visit_url_helpers.rb).

+This functionality is governed by a feature toggle available in the test environments.

+### Journey folder

+The Waste Carriers service relies on a core user "journey" to register or renew on the front or back office.
+Most of the journey is similar, so page objects and step definitions which are shared are covered in the "journey" folders.

 ## Principles